US hitting encouraging milestones on virus deaths and shots

 CDC data suggests that more Americans are dying every day from accidents, chronic lower respiratory diseases, strokes or Alzheimer’s disease than from COVID-19.

-The U.S. death toll stands at more than 600,000, while the worldwide count is close to 3.9 million, though the real figures in both cases are believed to markedly higher.
+The U.S. death toll stands at more than 600,000, while the worldwide count is close to 3.9 million, though the real figures in both cases are believed to be markedly higher.

 About 45% of the U.S. population has been fully vaccinated, according to the CDC.
 Over 53% of Americans have received at least one dose of vaccine.
+But U.S. demand for shots has slumped, to the disappointment of public health experts.

 New cases are running at about 11,400 a day on average, down from over a quarter-million per day in early January.
 Average deaths per day are down to about 293, according to Johns Hopkins University, after topping out at over 3,400 in mid-January.